Life in the UK Test Study Checklist

 Complete practice tests

-There are practice tests in the books, Life in the UK Test: Practice Questions, Life in the UK Test: Study Guide and Life in the UK Test: Study Guide & CD ROM, available from our shop.
+There are practice tests in the books, Life in the UK Test: Practice Questions and Life in the UK Test: Study Guide.
+Both are available from our shop.

 Complete online practice tests